Gambling Laws in Brazil

 Gambling regulations in brazil

-Casino gaming has been illegal in Brazil since 1941 with the introduction of that year's Criminal Contravention Act, which effectively outlawed all forms of gambling except sports betting.
-The law as it applied to casinos was further solidified in 1946 with a presidential decree explicitly making casinos illegal.
-There is a possibility that the law will be changed to accommodate new proposals for reintroducing casinos to existing hotels and developing a new casino resort in Mato Grosso.
+Casino gaming has been illegal in Brazil since 1941 with the introduction of the Criminal Contravention Act.
+This effectively outlawed all forms of gambling except sports betting.
+The law was further solidified in 1946 with a presidential decree explicitly making casinos illegal.
+There is a possibility that the law will be changed to accommodate proposals for reintroducing casinos to existing hotels and developing a new resort in Mato Grosso.

-In terms of online casino gaming, the country's laws are still in development, with the government having tried (and failed) three times to prevent offshore gambling companies from taking bets from Brazilian residents.
-This doesn't stop a large chunk of the population of Brazil from joining and playing games at popular online casinos, which are estimated to net around $1.5 billion in the process.
+In terms of online casinos, the country's laws are still in development.
+The government has tried (and failed) three times to prevent offshore gambling companies from taking bets from residents.
+This doesn't stop a large chunk of the population from playing games at foreign popular online casinos.

-Since poker is classed as a game of skill, which Brazil's laws do not cover, playing it in the country is legal.
-However, only tournament-style games with set buy-ins are permitted unlike cash games.
+Since poker is classed as a game of skill which Brazil's laws do not cover - playing it is legal.
+However, only tournament-style games with set buy-ins are permitted.
+There are plenty of online gambling sites which accept players from the country.
+So residents can still get their poker fix, though it's technically illegal at the moment.

-Bingo gaming has had a bumpy ride in Brazil, having gone through the phases of being legal and then illegal in a short time.
+Bingo has had a bumpy ride in Brazil, having gone through the phases of being legal and then illegal in a short time.
 1993 Decree 981 (the Zico Act) made playing the game at bingo halls legal.
-However, in 2000, Decree 2,574 was put forward to overturn the Zico Act.
-2004, the Zico Act was officially overturned, and the last bingo halls were shut down in 2007.
-However, Brazilians can access bingo casinos online, playing a wide range of games with Portuguese support, though the Brazilian government actively tries to prevent this.
+However, in 2000 Decree 2,574 was put forward to overturn the Zico Act.
+2004 saw the Zico Act officially overturned, and the last bingo halls were shut down in 2007.
+Residents can access bingo casinos online, playing a wide range of games with Portuguese support, though the Brazilian government actively tries to prevent this.

-Lotteries have a long history in Brazil, with the first legal lotteries held in the country in 1784.
-Nothing changed for lotteries in the country until 1961 when the law made private lotteries illegal while new laws were being formed.
-In 1967, Brazilian bank Caixa was legally awarded the right to run the country's national lottery.
+Lotteries have a long history in Brazil, with the first legal draws held in 1784.
+Nothing changed until 1961 when the law made private lotteries illegal while new laws were being formed.
+In 1967 Brazilian bank Caixa was legally awarded the right to run the country's national lotto.

-In 2018, the law was amended to permit the operation of an online and offline instant lottery, Lotex, which would be run by IGT and Scientific Games.
-However, the two gaming providers backed out of the deal in late 2020, purportedly because of a court ruling that revealed Caixa's monopoly on the national lottery was unconstitutional, meaning the country's states could each choose their lottery providers.
-Residents of Brazil can access online lottery games for real money via the various offshore online casinos, but again, this is not government-approved.
+In 2018 the law was amended to permit the operation of an online and offline instant lottery, which would be run by IGT and Scientific Games.
+However, the two providers backed out of the deal in late 2020, purportedly because of a court ruling that revealed Caixa's monopoly on the national lottery was unconstitutional.
+This meant that the country's states could each choose their lottery providers.
+Residents can play online lottery games for real money via the various offshore sites, but this is not government-approved.

-Speaking of lotteries, one state in Brazil has recognized its autonomy and licensed and regulated a very specific type of lottery that has become extremely popular in the region.
+One state in Brazil has recognised its autonomy and licensed a specific type of game that has become extremely popular in the region.

-Dating back to 1892, Paraiba's Jogo do Bicho (literally translating to 'animal game') features various animals, each of which represents a set of numbers, e.g. Avestruz (ostrich) represents the first set of numbers, which are 1 to 4.
-However, the 25 animals of Jogo do Bicho also represent various aspects of life, many deep-seated in Brazilian culture.
-For example, the elephant represents death, monkeys represent cunning, and lions are strong.
+Dating back to 1892 Paraiba's Jogo do Bicho (translating to 'animal game') features various animals, each of which represents a set of numbers.
+For example, Avestruz (ostrich) represents the first set of numbers, which are 1 to 4.
+However, the 25 animals of Jogo do Bicho also represent various aspects of life, many of which are deep-seated in Brazilian culture.

-One theory for the game's massive popularity, despite its illegality, is that it represents social mobility in a country plagued by corruption, with the operators of the game funding many social enterprises such as hospitals, orphanages and factories.
+One theory for the game's massive popularity is that it represents social mobility in a country plagued by corruption.
+The operators of the game fund many social enterprises such as hospitals, orphanages and factories.

 Sportsbet laws

-Sports betting was one of the few gambling activities that managed to avoid the blanket ban by the Criminal Contravention Act of 1941.
-As a result, it's been commonplace to bet on sports in Brazil.
-Still, horse racing at the track is the most clearly legislated and popular activity, with Betsson Suaposta, the country's licensed Brazil-based horse racing betting provider online.
+This was one of the few gambling activities that managed to avoid the blanket ban by the Criminal Contravention Act of 1941.
+Horse racing at the track is the most clearly legislated and popular activity.
+Betsson Suaposta is the country's licensed Brazil-based betting provider online.

-In 2018, the law was expanded to include land-based sports betting and permits online fixed-odds sports betting to be managed jointly by the National Bank for Economic and Social Development and the Ministry of Economy.
+In 2018 the law was expanded to include land-based sports betting and fixed-odds to be managed jointly by the National Bank for Economic and Social Development and the Ministry of Economy.
 As a result, licences are expected to be awarded to private sports betting operators.

-In Brazil, bets are classed as contracts.
-As a result, no one under 18 is allowed to participate in gambling in the country.
+In Brazil, bets are classed as contracts and as a result, no one under 18 is allowed to participate in gambling.

-Brazil's gambling tax regulation system emphasizes what's classed as legal gambling, most notably, the lotteries.
-Lottery winners pay 13.8% tax on their winnings, but since the advertised prize is the net amount after tax, many aren't aware of it.
+The gambling tax regulation system emphasises what's classed as legal gambling, most notably the lotteries.
+Therefore lottery winners pay 13.8% tax on their winnings, but since the advertised prize is the net amount after tax, many aren't aware of it.

 History of Gambling Laws in Brazil

-While all forms of gambling were at one point legal in Brazil, 1941's Criminal Contravention Act put a stop to all but sports and horse racing betting.
-Land-based bingo and slot machines were permitted in 1993 with the Zico Act and expanded in 1998 with the Pelé law, but both were overturned in 2004, with the last bingo halls and slot parlours closing in 2007.
+While all forms of gambling were at one point legal, 1941's Criminal Contravention Act put a stop to all but sports and horse racing betting.
+Land-based bingo and slot machines were permitted in 1993 with the Zico Act and expanded in 1998 with the Pelé law, but both were overturned in 2004.

-Casino gaming has faced numerous obstacles in Brazil, including illegal poker games.
+Casino gaming has faced numerous obstacles, including illegal poker games.
 The government failed thrice to prevent offshore casino sites from taking bets from Brazilian residents from 2008 to 2010.

 Key facts